-After the major media hoopla that surrounded the Endeavour Space Shuttle flying to SoCal and making its way through the streets, it has now reached its resting place in the California Science Center on the USC campus.
-I had the opportunity to go visit the other day and really enjoyed my time there.
+After the major media hoopla that surrounded the Endeavour Space Shuttle flying to Southern California and making its way through the streets, it has now reached its resting place in the California Science Center on the USC campus.
+I had the opportunity to visit the other day and enjoyed my time there.
 Even though I wasn’t super interested in it before, there is something majestic about seeing this marvel of modern technology in real life.
+Here is all the information.

-- Free to see but you need to get a pass online since it is so busy.
+- Free to see, but you need to get a pass online since it is so busy.
 Passes have a two dollar processing fee.
-Get tickets here.
+Get tickets here. (as of 2013)

 - Make sure to show up early as there is a big line even with tickets